The Bankrate promise

 This doesn’t necessarily mean you’re in the clear, but the landlord may be more willing to rent their property to you if you can prove you meet their income requirements or provide letters of recommendation from someone they know.
 Credit score still matters, but a private landlord may be more willing to overlook a low score if you exceed all of their other requirements.
 Some landlords will also overlook your score if you offer to pay a larger deposit upfront.

 A bad credit score isn’t the be-all and end-all of renting.
 There are a few ways you can make yourself more appealing to a potential landlord and get your foot in the door.

-- Find a cosigner: A cosigner provides landlords with an added level of protection if you fail to make your monthly payments.
-It reduces the financial risk involved for them, but it does mean putting a friend or family member on the hook for your rent which can be uncomfortable.
+- Find a cosigner: A cosigner is someone who takes responsibility for your payment.
+This means they can be on the hook if you miss your rent payment.
+A cosigner provides landlords with an added level of protection if you fail to make your monthly payments.
+That reduces the financial risk involved for them, but it does mean putting a friend or family member on the hook for your rent which can be uncomfortable.
 Before asking a loved one to co-sign, it’s important that you both understand the risks involved.
 Assuming this financial risk could hurt your loved one’s credit score and increase their debt-to-income ratio, potentially making it more difficult for them to borrow money or secure a rental of their own later on.